raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

 !!CHARMM Script
 ```

-## Add a New Option to Interface with Python in the Current Q-Chem Interface
+## III.
+Add a New Option to Interface with Python in the Current Q-Chem Interface
 * Add the new **QCHEm** option key to call in the CHARMM script to activate the interface with Python for QM/MM simulations (such as ML-assisted QM/MM simulations).The new option is added as **QCHARMMPY** in the **gukini.F90** file in the **(<path_to_charmm>/source/gukint/gukini.F90)**.

 ```fortran